Victoria-Dorofeeva/Data-Analytics-Projects-Portfolio/Readme.md

 	y <- 13477*100/(58165+13477)
  	print(y)
 	[1] 18.81159
-# 3. Results and cocnlusions
+# 3. Results and recommendations
+## The analysis of user data from 2019 and 2020 shows that bike user behavior differes between member and casual user groups in terms of: